vessels-tech/papers/mywell/paper/paper.md

 MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in prject MARVI.
 BJs armed with a smartphone or feature phone can participate in a network of connected farmers who collect information, and glean insights into the groundwater situation.

+In the MyWell system, any groundwater ____?___ is known as a "Resource", which can be a Well, Check dam or Rainfall Station.
+Every resource, village and collection of villages in the MyWell system is uniquely identifyable, using a combination of pincode, village ids and resource ids.

 **Figure 2**

 ### Features

-MyWell is available as an app on Android and iOS smartphones, and also to any web browser as a web app.
-For users with feature phones, MyWell's basic tools and analysis are also available over SMS.
+MyWell is available as an app on Android and iOS smartphones (MyWell Mobile), and also on any web browser as a web app (MyWelll web).
+For users with feature phones, MyWell's basic tools and analysis are also available over SMS (MyWell SMS).
 When a BJ takes a well, they can record it directly with MyWell - submitting the date, Well Id, and the depth to water level of the well.

 With MARVI's network of BJs collecting data, MyWell is able to provide valuable insights to villagers.
 MyWell displays simple graphs; snapshots of the readings from a Well, Raingauge or Checkdam over the last 3 years.
 MyWell also calculates village level statistics.
 These tools allow villagers to easily compare and benchmark their wells against each other, and previous years.